Managing Revisions: Sending Feedback to the Author

 Viewing Revision Details

-Once a revision request has been submitted, a new Revision Details tab becomes available on the manuscript’s page.
-This section tracks and displays all relevant information regarding the requested revision.
+Once a revision request has been submitted, a dedicated Revision Details tab becomes available on the manuscript’s page.
+This section provides a complete record of the revision activity, allowing both editors and authors to track progress and verify important information.

 Information Available in the Revision Details Tab